alwaysbegrowing/calendar/README.md

 1. Open [Azure App Registration](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) and select New registration
 2. Name your application
 3. Set **Who can use this application or access this API?** to **Accounts in any organizational directory (Any Azure AD directory - Multitenant)**
-4. Set the **Web** redirect URI to `<Cal.com URL>/api/integrations/office365calendar/callback` replacing Cal.com URL with the URI at which your application runs.
+4. Set the **Web** redirect URI to `<app.abg.garden URL>/api/integrations/office365calendar/callback` replacing app.abg.garden URL with the URI at which your application runs.
 5. Use **Application (client) ID** as the **MS_GRAPH_CLIENT_ID** attribute value in .env
 6. Click **Certificates & secrets** create a new client secret and use the value as the **MS_GRAPH_CLIENT_SECRET** attribute